1-Ingredient Home Remedy For Cough (More Effective than Cough Syrups)

 There are two primary goals in treating a cough: one is to suppress the cough reflex, especially when a cough causes pain or affects with sleep; the other is to thin the mucus, making it easier to bring up and be flushed from the body.
 It’s beneficial to drink lots of water, warm broth, tea, and room-temperature fruit or vegetable juice to help thin and loosen the mucus.

 I notice that across different cultures, home remedy for cough can vary a lot.
 There is obviously an interesting vast array of recipes for treating cough, but you may not be very comfortable with some of them depending a lot on the beliefs you grow up with (such as the concept of “heaty and cooling foods” which I tend to believe in).
 Here I would mention a few, using honey, one of nature’s most precious gifts:

 1. Mix equal amount of honey and lemon grass juice then drink to reduce the coughs.

 2. Mix a syrup consisting of 1/4 teaspoon cayenne pepper, 1/4 teaspoon ground ginger, 1 tablespoon honey, 1 tablespoon apple cider vinegar, 2 tablespoons water, mix and drink.

 3. Boil some water with 2 garlic cloves, 1 table spoon of oregano.
 Pour into a cup add 1 tablespoon of honey and drink.

-~ Dr Oliver Bevington, a leading paediatrician from the Royal College of Paediatrics and Child Health.
+~ Dr. Oliver Bevington, a leading pediatrician from the Royal College of Pediatrics and Child Health.

 Honey’s ability as a home remedy for cough may be due to the way it soothes on contact and stimulates saliva.
 Also, scientists believe that cough medicines often do more harm to children than good due to their strong chemical make-up.
 However, please note that honey should not be given to children under age 1 because of a rare but serious risk of botulism.